 On the pre-dawn drive, we spotted half of the civet family of Danum Valley: Common civet, Three-striped civet, Malay civet and the handsome Banded civet.
 The drive back, on the other hand, was quiet, as expected.
 Most nocturnal critters had already retreated to their shelters for the day.

 Gibbons and Trogons

 At breakfast, we heard Borneo Gibbons calling not far from the restaurant and went to investigate.
 We walked to the best spot to view the tree they were in, but the view was obstructed and the animals were quite far away.
 Meanwhile, Mike waded across the river and managed to get a few decent shots of them.
 The rest of us had to make do with looking at his pictures later at the restaurant.

 While I was trying to find a better view of the gibbons I spotted a female Scarlet-rumped trogon perched on the railing of the suspension bridge.

 We continued our search on the night drive, but as it sometimes happens, the forest was exceptionally quiet tonight.
 In the two hours that we spend on the road, we only managed to spot a single Wood owl.
 Not willing to give up we ventured outside of the gate along the access road to look for the elephants.

 Minutes later we were blinded by the powerful spotlights mounted on the roof of a mud-encrusted 4WD truck flying past us without slowing down.
 There were no number plates on the truck.
 “Poachers!”
 Mike cursed in outrage and disgust.
-Immediately, we turned around and chased after them back towards the field centre gate.
+Immediately, we turned around and chased after them back towards the field center gate.